 For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to menopause.
 The practitioner may be a doctor, a nurse-midwife, a nurse practitioner, or a physician assistant.

-The doctor may ask the woman whether she has pain, cramps, or headaches during menstrual periods.
-She is asked whether she has pain during intercourse, in the middle of the menstrual cycle (which may indicate that the pain coincides with ovulation), or under other circumstances.
+The doctor asks whether the woman has pain during intercourse, in the middle of the menstrual cycle (which may indicate that the pain coincides with ovulation), or under other circumstances.
 If she has pain, she is asked how severe the pain is and what provides relief.

 The doctor reviews the woman's history of past gynecologic disorders and usually obtains a general medical and surgical history that includes previous health problems.

 The doctor reviews all the drugs a woman is taking, including prescription and nonprescription drugs Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , tobacco Smoking Smoking tobacco is harmful to almost every organ in the body.
 Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
 Nicotine... read more , and alcohol Alcohol Alcohol (ethanol) is a depressant.
 Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
 Genetics and personal characteristics may... read more , because many of them affect gynecologic function.